Frequently Asked Questions

 Here are the basics:

-Other chemical waste you must supply your own waste containers and take it with you when you leave.
+• For all other chemical waste you must supply your own waste containers and take them with you when you leave.

-Can chemicals on station for common use?
-Trout Lake does not have many general use chemicals.
+Are chemicals on station available for common use?
+The Station does not have many general use chemicals.
 The exception is that we do have a fair amount of common acids.
-Call Pam Montz or Ken Morrison in advance to inquire about availability.
+Contact Pam Montz in advance to inquire about availability.

-How to get signed up on the server?
-If you want access to the fileserver or general use computers, contact Pam Fashingbauer.
-To access files stored on the server, follow the instructions below depending on your OS.
+How do I get access to the server?
+If you want access to the fileserver or general use computers, see instructions in the computer lab.

 Equipment and Instruments